mozalattar/mozlattarscriptmaster/README.md

 ## About

 Welcome to MozlattarScriptMaster, a repository dedicated to showcasing advanced bash scripting techniques and IT solutions.
-Created by Mohammed Alattar, a Senior Technical Support Engineer with 18 years of experience in the IT industry, this repository features scripts designed to automate, optimize, and secure IT environments.
+Created by Mohammed AlAttar, a Senior Technical Support Engineer with 18 years of experience in the IT industry, this repository features scripts designed to automate, optimize, and secure IT environments.
 Mohammed specializes in cybersecurity, network management, IT optimization, and Microsoft Intune implementation, making him a key player in driving operational excellence and enhancing security compliance across various systems.

 ## Key Areas of Expertise:
 - **Cybersecurity Management**: Extensive experience in deploying and managing security solutions such as Trellix ePO, BitLocker, and Zoho ManageEngine, integrated seamlessly with Microsoft Active Directory.